GrammaTech/gtirb/doc/gtirbRoadmap.md

 A single `ModuleIR` contains the IR for only one binary (E.g. a `.o` file).
 To look at an entire binary, one must use the `AnalysisEnvironment`.
 Currently, `AnalysisEnvironment` is used to group together multiple ModuleIR's.
 Unfortunately, the implementation leverages a global _knowledge database_.
 The use of the global must be eliminated.
 GT-IRB's would begin as an independent structure which encompasses the capabilities of `AnalysisEnvironment` without requiring a global variables.

-Existing code would be re-factored for the first time to use the `gt::Gtir` class in place of the `AnalysisEnvironment`.
+Existing code would be re-factored for the first time to use the `gtirb::IR` class in place of the `AnalysisEnvironment`.
 On this, further restructuring would be built towards the goal of a complete GT-IRB implementation.

 ### Segregate the Business Logic from the Data Structure